Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 If you hit a creature with this weapon and deal damage to the creature, you have :d20-adv: **Advantage** on your next :d20-attack: **Attack Roll** against that creature before the end of your next turn.

+## Adamantine Weapons

+Adamantine is an ultrahard metal found in meteorites and extraordinary mineral veins.
+In addition to being used to craft *adamantine armor*, the metal is also used for weapons.

+Melee weapons and ammunition made of or coated with adamantine are unusually effective when used to break objects.
+Whenever an *adamantine weapon* or piece of *ammunition* hits an object, the hit is a Critical Hit.

+The adamantine version of a melee weapon or of ten pieces of ammunition costs 5,000 SP more than the normal version, whether the weapon or ammunition is made of the metal or coated with it.

+## Silvered Weapons

+Some monsters that have immunity or resistance to nonmagical weapons are susceptible to silver weapons, so cautious adventurers invest extra coin to plate their weapons with silver.
+You can silver a single weapon or ten pieces of ammunition for 1,000 SP.
+This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.